himattm/claude-mobiledev-statusline/README.md

 # Prism

-A fast, customizable status line for Claude Code.
+A fast, customizable, and colorful status line for Claude Code.

 ![New Session](screenshots/new_session.png)